 4. Develop a positive attitude

-There are many myths and rumors about IAS interview.
+There are many myths and rumours about the IAS interview.
 You might have bad experiences from previous interviews as well.
 But don’t let negative thoughts to ruin your chances.
 Don’t worry about matters – interview board, position, questions etc. – which are beyond your control.
 Hope for the best.

 5. Don’t take UPSC interview in a light spirit